Please read all our guidance below and watch our safety videos so you can know what to expect at the race.

 Each event may have subtle differences, but in general all event currently planned and open for registrations will follow the same format and rules as set out below.

 Runners will set off individually at 15-30 second intervals.
 We still do the timing, you do the running.
 We are working with a maximum of 100 runners on the route at any one time, this works out at 1 runner every 100m on average.
-As this race has multiple distances it does mean the schedule now extends into the afternoon.
+Races with multiple distances, may therefore extend into the afternoon - please check the Event Schedules specific to each event for details.
 This is the only safe way to manage the numbers.
 Hopefully after months without a race, an afternoon run still sounds like a tempting prospect!

 In time we hope to offer small wave starts, for example 5 runners every 1 minute, 25 runners every 5 minute or 50 runner every 10 minutes.
 We are currently taking registrations based on individual starts, whilst also gathering info on preferred wave size as noted above so we can switch you to a larger wave size if this option becomes available to us.